 Tioga Road and Tuolumne Meadows

 Tuolumne Meadows is a large, open sub-alpine meadow graced by the winding Tuolumne River and surrounded by majestic peaks and domes.
 From sometime in November through late May or early June, this area is only accessible by cross-country skis or snowshoes.

 Hetch Hetchy, a lesser known twin to Yosemite Valley, is home to spectacular scenery and is the starting point for many less-used wilderness trails.
 The Hetch Hetchy Reservoir is the source of drinking water for much of the San Francisco Bay Area.
 Although the road to Hetch Hetchy is open year-round during daylight hours (approximately), it may close periodically due to snow in winter and spring.
-You can take a virtual tour of Hetch Hetchy, courtesy of the San Francisco Public Utilities Commission.

 Did You Know?